HugoMatilla/Effective-JAVA-Summary/README.md

 **_The Recipe_**

-1. Store constant value i.e. 17 in and integer called _result_.
+1. Store constant value i.e. 17 in an integer called _result_.
 2. For each field _f_ used in _equals_ do:
   * Compute _c_
     *	boolean: _(f ?
 1 : 0)_